 As a singer, she has performed internationally and appeared in many documentaries on radio and TV.

 She is the author of A Hidden Ulster – people, songs and traditions of Oriel (Four Courts Press, 2003), and the author/editor of Oriel Arts Project, launched in 2017.

 Song & Recordings

 Singing has been the main focus of her professional career – recording 9 studio albums and restoring song in the corpus of the Irish language Oriel song tradition and also new song composition.

-For young people her recordings include a double CD A Stór is A Stóirín (36 songs Gael Linn,1993), Let the Fairies In (Ceoltaí Éireann 2014) and also An Irish Lullaby (Shanachie, US 2000).
+For young people her recordings include a double traditional song CD A Stór is A Stóirín (36 songs Gael Linn,1993), Let the Fairies In (Ceoltaí Éireann 2014) and also An Irish Lullaby (Shanachie, US 2000).
 These albums include many new compositions.

 Original compositions in Irish are CD Áilleacht (Gael Linn 2005), and a collaborative work with poets, Ciaran Carson and Seamus Heaney on Songs of the Scribe (Ceoltaí Éireann, 2011) which is a collection of Irish medieval monastic bilingual verses set to music, with harp accompaniment from Helen Davies.